Skip to content

 Cybersecurity awareness training may seem like a minor inconvenience to some employees, but a few minutes of effort can thwart disaster and help your business stay strong.

-Effective patch management is another critical component of security best practices.
-And PDQ Deploy & Inventory and PDQ Connect are here to perform the necessary sidekick duties!
-We’ll help you keep your machines up to date with less time and effort so that your coworkers marvel at how you get so much done.
+Effective patch management and vulnerability management are also critical security measures.
+And PDQ Connect is here to perform the necessary sidekick duties!
+Enhance your visibility; detect, prioritize, and resolve vulnerabilities; and keep your machines up to date in less time so that your coworkers marvel at how you get so much done.
 (Don’t worry.
 We won’t blab.)
 Sign up for a free trial to see how much easier Windows device management can be.

 Meredith Kreisa headshot